AmazingAng/WTF-Solidity/Languages/en/14_Interface_en/readme.md

 ```

 ## Remix demo
-- Abstract example:
+1. Abstract example:
   ![14-1](./img/14-1.png)
-- Interface example:
+2. Interface example:
   ![14-2](./img/14-2.png)

 ## Summary
-In this chapter, we introduced the `abstract` and `interface` contracts in `solidity`, which can be used to write contract templates and reduce code redundancy.
+In this chapter, we introduced the `abstract` and `interface` contracts in Solidity, which are used to write contract templates and reduce code redundancy.
-We also learned the interface contract of `ERC721` token standard and how to interact with the `BAYC` contract using interface contract.
+We also learned the interface of `ERC721` token standard and how to interact with the `BAYC` contract using interface.